 Is Sedation Safe for Kids?

-Yes, sedation is safe for kids when it is done by a trained professional.
+Yes, sedation is safe for kids when done by a trained professional.
 Your dentist will carefully choose the type of sedation and the right dosage for your child based on their age, weight, and level of anxiety.
 The dentist will discuss your child’s medical history with you to ensure that there are no underlying medical conditions that could make sedation dangerous.

 How a Tooth is Extracted